Relevance-guided Supervision for OpenQA with ColBERT: Abstract

 \section{Abstract}

 Systems for Open-Domain Question Answering (OpenQA) generally depend on a \emph{retriever} for finding candidate passages in a large corpus and a \emph{reader} for extracting answers from those passages.
 In much recent work, the retriever is a learned component that uses coarse-grained vector representations of questions and passages.
 We argue that this modeling choice is insufficiently expressive for dealing with the complexity of natural language questions.
 To address this, we define \sysqa, which adapts the scalable neural retrieval model \sys\ to OpenQA. \sys\ creates fine-grained interactions between questions and passages.
-We propose a weak supervision strategy that iteratively uses \sys{} to create its own training data.
-This greatly improves OpenQA retrieval on both Natural Questions and TriviaQA, and the resulting end-to-end OpenQA system attains state-of-the-art performance on both of those datasets.
+We propose an efficient weak supervision strategy that iteratively uses \sys{} to create its own training data.
+This greatly improves OpenQA retrieval on Natural Questions, SQuAD, and TriviaQA, and the resulting system attains state-of-the-art extractive OpenQA performance on all three datasets.